Overview

 To elevate Helius's brand presence and make complex infrastructure concepts more accessible, I designed a series of custom Rive animations for the website.

-Crypto infrastructure is inherently technical and abstract.
 Developers understand what RPC nodes and blockchain data do, but static graphics don't convey the speed and reliability that make Helius different.
 We needed motion that felt both premium and purposeful—not gratuitous animation, but movement that actually communicated product value.

 Fun fact: